 Former Aurora Officer Randy Roedema sentenced to 14 months in Adams County Jail for 2019 death of Elijah McClain

-Former Aurora Police Officer Randy Roedema has been sentenced to 14 months and four years probation in Adams County Jail after being convicted for the death of Elijah McClain back in 2019.
+Former Aurora Police Officer Randy Roedema has been sentenced to 14 months in Adams County Jail, along with four years probation after being convicted for the death of Elijah McClain back in 2019.

+"I cannot help but contemplate all the different scenarios that could've taken place that evening that may have resulted in a different outcome," Roedema said before his sentence.

 The death of the unarmed young Black man four years ago received widespread publicity inside and outside of Colorado and led to large-scale protests and reforms in Aurora's police department.

 The 23-year-old died after 911 operators received a call about a suspicious person walking down the street.
 They found McClain on Aug.
 24, 2019, wearing a ski mask and carrying groceries when they arrived at Colfax Avenue and Billings Street.
-Jason Rosenblatt, Randy Roedema and another officer all were indicted by a grand jury for forcibly restraining McClain in a violent struggle that was captured on police body cam video.
+Roedema, Jason Rosenblatt, and Nathan Woodyard were all indicted by a grand jury for forcibly restraining McClain in a violent struggle that was captured on police body cam video.

 On Oct.
-12, a Colorado jury reached a split verdict in Adams County Court for two Aurora police officers who were on trial for the death of Elijah McClain.
+12, a Colorado jury reached a split verdict in Adams County Court for two Aurora police officers, Roedema and Rosenblatt who were on trial for the death of Elijah McClain.

 RELATED: Colorado may soon bar police and coroners from referencing "excited delirium" in lethal force cases

-The jury found Randy Roedema guilty of criminally negligent homicide and third-degree assault, while Jason Rosenblatt was found not guilty of manslaughter and assault.
+The jury found Roedema guilty of criminally negligent homicide and third-degree assault, while Rosenblatt was found not guilty of manslaughter and assault.

 According to the Aurora Police Department, Woodyard is no longer suspended without pay following his Nov.
 6 acquittal.
 He reportedly reintegrated with the department and is currently on restricted duty.
 That means he is not in uniform, has no public contact and no enforcement actions pending next steps in the reintegration process, according to the Aurora Police Department.